sunquan8094/album-art-getter/README.md

 - cURL

 ## Usage
-Simply clone this repository, install the necessary dependencies, and run `node main.js <artist> <song name>` on the command line.
+Simply clone this repository, install the necessary dependencies, and run `node main.js <artist> <song name> [<size in pixels>px | <scale>x]` on the command line.

 ## History

+### 0.1.0 (2017-02-20)
+- modularized main script
+- added parameter tests
+- added optional image resizing and scaling via command line

 ### 0.0.1 (2017-02-19)
 - support for [lololyrics.com](lololyrics.com) requests added

 ## Features in Progress
 - ability to pass multiple songs as parameters
 - support for other websites (may require API credentials)
-- image manipulation (scaling, cropping, output to other formats)
+- image manipulation (output to other formats)

 ## Contributing
 Feel free to submit a pull request if you think you can make this better!